Index

 Stalking and Harassment Offences

-Across the Humberside Police Force Area, there were 3,983 domestic abuse-related stalking and harassment offences during 2021/22 (rank 21 out of 43 Police Force Areas).
+Across the Humberside Police Force Area, there were 4,931 domestic abuse-related stalking and harassment offences during 20232/24 (ranked 15 highest out of 39 Police Force areas with data).
 The total number will depend on the total population and the size of the geographical area of the Police Force Area.
-There were a further 29 such offences recorded by the British Transport Police which are not included in the figure below.

-The percentage of stalking and harassment offences that are domestic abuse-related varies considerably across the 43 Police Force Areas from 44.3% in Staffordshire to 16.2% for Dyfed-Powsys, and this may be a reflection of the way in which difference Police Force Areas record the information.
-The percentage for British Transport Police is 13.2% (not shown in the figure).
+The percentage of stalking and harassment offences that were domestic abuse-related in 2023/24 varied considerably across the 39 Police Force Areas from 41.7% in Northumbria to 11.3% for City of London, and this may be a reflection of the way in which different Police Force Areas record the information (whilst there is a new system in place it is not fully in use by all Police Force Areas).

 Coercive Control Offences